Tyson Fury puts on a show to stop Tom Schwarz in Las Vegas

 The underdog decidedly swarmed forward and managed to corner his taller foe but his shots did little to overcome the rapid reflexes of Fury, a thumping left soon nailing him clean.

-The 'Gypsy King' then effortlessly spun his man to unload a series of fast punches before a rope-a-dope display added to the spectacle, the ecstatic crowd lapping up every minute.
+The 'Gypsy King' then effortlessly spun Schwarz to unload a series of fast punches before a rope-a-dope display added to the spectacle, the ecstatic crowd lapping up every minute.

-With those watching in the palm of his hands, Fury jumped off the ropes to unleash a heavy combination that then had Schwarz grounded.
+With those watching in the palm of his hands, Fury jumped off the ropes to unleash a heavy combination through the guard that then had Schwarz grounded.